jelocodes/jelocodes.github.io/_posts/2018-01-19-bootstrapping_a_crowdfunding_app_on_rails.markdown

 ![](https://i.imgur.com/RL1ol11.png)

 As you can see, a comment belongs to a user, and itself can have many comments.
-It also belongs to ```commentable```, which is a polymorphic association... commentable can be multiple things (a post, or another comment).
+It also belongs to ```commentable```, which is a polymorphic association... commentable can be multiple things (a project, or another comment).
 Onto the migration:

 ![](https://i.imgur.com/iEtJ0cp.png)

 Since a column belongs to a User, there is a column set for the user's foreign key.
 That's pretty standard.
 However, what's interesting is a column called ```"commentable_id"``` which is set to store the ID of the object that the user is commenting on.
 This creates a relation between the comment and the commentable thing that was commented on.
-To further specify what that commentable thing is, we also have a column called ```"commentable_type"```, indicating the type of object we're commenting on (whether it's a Post or another Comment).
+To further specify what that commentable thing is, we also have a column called ```"commentable_type"```, indicating the type of object we're commenting on (whether it's a Project or another Comment).

 The result is that projects and comments are both commentable: